Banner

 July 19.
 Snowberry Clearwing moth

-A medium-sized, dull, grey-brown butterfly feeds on purple flowers.
-It has two black spots with white centers, all ringed in yellow on the outer edges of the first wings.
+A medium-sized, dull grey-brown butterfly feeds on purple flowers, with two black spots with white centers, ringed in yellow on its forewings.

 Photo Credit: